justinchoi001/liferay-learn-0/docs/en/09-troubleshooting/04-disaster-recovery.md

 ## Post-Incident Recovery Steps

-Once the region has been recovered and the incident is over, there are some necessary steps if the production environment is to be shifted back to the original region (back to *eu-west2* in this example).
-To do so, perform a manual backup since new user data has been generated during the period the DR environment served as the production environment.
+Once the regional incident is over, there are some necessary steps to shift back to the original region production environment (*eu-west2* in this example).
+A manual backup must be performed since new user data has been generated during the period the DR environment served as the production environment.

 ### Create a Manual Backup in the DR environment

 During the incident, new data has been generated on the *DR* environment.
-This needs to be imported into the original production environment; therefore, a backup is created in the *DR* environment.
+This must be imported into the original production environment; therefore, a backup is created in the *DR* environment.

 1. Navigate to _Backups_ on the **DR** environment.
 1. Click _Backup Now_.